nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //  │                       │                                                           │
 //  │                       │ ```                                                       │
 //  │                    23 │ ```nu                                                     │
-//  │                       │ # This chunk will output results inline                   │
+//  │                       │ # This block will output results inline                   │
 //  │                       │ > whoami                                                  │
 //  │                       │ user                                                      │
 //  │                       │                                                           │